 - Echo chambers

-- A metaphorical description of a situation where, especially on social media, everyone is agreeing with one another, and you lose sight of the opposing perspectives.
+- A metaphorical description of a situation where, especially on social media, people only encounter views that reflect and reinforce their own.

 - Steven Pinker

 - A Canadian-American cognitive psychologist, linguist, and popular science author.
-He is one of the world’s most famous intellectuals, and one who believes that the world is getting better.
+A well-known intellectual, he believes that the world is getting better.